ivarref/spa-monkey/network-failures.md

 and then closed by the kernel.
 From the [kernel ip-sysctl documentation](https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt):

 > The default value of 15 yields a hypothetical timeout of 924.6 seconds and is a lower bound for the effective timeout.
-TCP will effectively time out at the first RTO which exceeds the hypothetical timeout.
+TCP will effectively time out at the first RTO (Re-transmission Time Out) which exceeds the hypothetical timeout.

 In our case the timeout took ~950 seconds.